dbrowne/cryptostuffs/README.md

 + Java  -- Because I write in Java daily
 + Python 2.7 -- Because I write in Python 2.7 daily
 + Python 3   -- Becasue I do not write in Pyton 3
-+ Scala -- Why not need to do something different
++ Scala -- Why not?
+Need to do something different

 ## Builders
 + Travis CI